jzwdsb/pl0_compiler/README.md

     1. Scanner
     2. Lexer

-Scanner transform the source file into char stream, Lexer transform the char stream in to token Stream.
+Scanner transform the source file into char stream, Lexer transform the char stream into token Stream.

 ### Parser